You Are Not Alone: Production and composition

-Plagiarism
+Plagiarism lawsuit

 In 1993, Edward and Daniel van Passel wrote the score to a song titled "If We Can Start All Over".
 It was registered with the Belgian Society of Authors, Composers and Publishers (SABAM) that year.
 The score has never been commercially released, and can only be found as sheet music, which does not contain information about the timbre, rhythm or harmony.

 When "You Are Not Alone" became a worldwide success, the van Passel brothers approached SABAM saying it was similar to their song.
 The internal committee noted similarities between the melodies and recommended pursuing a lawsuit against Kelly and Zomba Record Holding Holland BV.
 The brothers applied to the Court of Leuven for an injunction on October 18, 1995.
 The Belgian Court rejected the claim of plagiarism on January 20, 2003, finding that the 43.46% similarity between the two melodies was a coincidence.
 The van Passel brothers submitted an appeal.

 On September 4, 2007, the Court of Appeal in Brussels reversed the 2003 ruling, based on the fact that Kelly's earliest evidence of writing "You Are Not Alone" was August 1995, 21 months after the brothers had registered their score for "If We Can Start All Over".
 The court concluded that it was possible that Kelly had accessed the score and developed this into "You Are Not Alone".
 Kelly maintains that he never met or heard of the van Passel brothers.
 The court also stated that the van Passel brothers "did not create their work merely in order to register it with SABAM and put it in a drawer, but at least informed third parties of the existence of their composition".

 Belgium maintains a ban on all radio and television broadcasts of the "You Are Not Alone" song and music video.
-Vendors found with copies face fines of €1000 for each copy of the song.
+Vendors found with copies face fines of €1,000 for each copy of the song.
 The van Passel brothers have gained recognition as co-writers of the melody for "You Are Not Alone" in Belgium.